Framework for Enhanced Student Learning

 - Linkages with existing local agreements (e.g., Aboriginal Education Enhancement Agreements) to ensure consistent and meaningful support of Aboriginal students.

 Framework Steering Committee – this committee will be responsible for guiding the Framework development from conception to fruition.
 Members of the committee need to have a systemic perspective and responsibilities.
 Due to the current ambiguity of formalized leadership in our district we cannot be specific as to who should be on this committee; however, it should be chaired by either the Superintendent or the Assistant Superintendent who will oversee the whole project.
-It should have a Director of Instruction from K-12 and the Director of Instruction for Student Services; the District Principal of Aboriginal Education; a site-based administrator from secondary and one from elementary; and one Trustee.
+It should have a Director of Instruction from K-12 and the Director of Instruction for Inclusive Education; the District Principal of Aboriginal Education; a site-based administrator from secondary and one from elementary; and one Trustee.

 This committee will need to map out the process we should follow to create a Framework that reflects the Guiding Principles and the Elements as laid out by the Ministry, yet honours our desire to have the Framework model the work we want within our district.